spantaleev/nextcloud-docker-ansible-deploy/docs/getting-the-playbook.md

 ---------------------------------------------

-No matter which method you've used to download the playbook, you can proceed by [Configuring the playbook](configuring-playbook.md).
+No matter which method you've used to download the playbook, you can proceed to [Prerequisites](prerequisites.md).